MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-volumes.md

 With four or more servers, you can choose for each volume whether to use three-way mirroring, dual parity (often called "erasure coding"), or mix the two with mirror-accelerated parity.

 Dual parity provides the same fault tolerance as three-way mirroring but with better storage efficiency.
 With four servers, its storage efficiency is 50.0 percent; to store 2 TB of data, you need 4 TB of physical storage capacity in the storage pool.
-This increases to 66.7 percent storage efficiency with seven servers, and continues up to 80.0% storage efficiency.
+This increases to 66.7 percent storage efficiency with seven servers, and continues up to 80.0 percent storage efficiency.
 The tradeoff is that parity encoding is more compute-intensive, which can limit its performance.

 ![dual-parity](media/plan-volumes/dual-parity.png)